ustaxcourt/ef-cms/docs/dependency-updates.md

    > **Why am I seeing a high severity `dicer` issue?**
    > If you see this warning, run a full `npm install` rather than a single package update, as this will run the `postinstall` which is required to run the patch that addresses the security issue.
 Check [caveats](#caveats) for more info.
-1. Check if there are updates to either of the following in `Dockerfile`.
+1. Check if there are updates to either of the following in the main `Dockerfile`.
 Changing the `Dockerfile` requires publishing a new ECR image which is used as the docker image in CircleCI.

     - `terraform`: check for a newer version on the [Terraform site](https://www.terraform.io/downloads).
       - Change the version of the `terraform.zip` that we retrieve in `./Dockerfile`